2003 Infiniti I35 Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2003 Infiniti I35
+A guide to repairs, service, and maintenance costs for your 2003 Infiniti I35

 The crankshaft angle sensor or the camshaft position sensor can fail and cause loss of engine power, an engine that cuts out, and other drivability problems.
 This will cause the Check Engine Light to illuminate.
 Certain models have been involved in a recall to replace the camshaft and crankshaft sensors.
 For more information on this recall, please click here»